- J.D., Boston University School of Law, 1977

 In addition to his real estate work, Howard maintains an active corporate practice.
 He has represented purchasers and sellers in corporate transactions.
 He regularly counsels majority and minority shareholders, members and partners of closely-held businesses as to their respective rights and obligations.
 Howard has negotiated and drafted a wide-range of commercial agreements.

 Recent representations include:

-- Representation of the owner of an office building in Maryland in three leases that involved tens of thousands of square feet and millions of dollars in rent over the terms of the leases.
+- Representation of the owner of an office building in Maryland in several leases that involved tens of thousands of square feet and millions of dollars in rent over the terms of the leases.

 - Representation of a company on Long Island as a tenant in a lease that involved hundreds of thousands of dollars in rent over the term of the lease.

 - Representation of a borrower in a $6,000,000 transaction undertaken in connection with the conversion of a building into a condominium.